samizdatco/skia-canvas/docs/api/imagedata.md

 new ImageData(width, height)
 new ImageData(width, height, {colorType='rgba', colorSpace='srgb'})

-// copy an existing buffer into an ImageData container new ImageData(buffer, width) new ImageData(buffer, width, height) new ImageData(buffer, width, height, {colorType='rgba', colorSpace='srgb'})
+// borrow an existing buffer as an ImageData's `data` property new ImageData(buffer, width) new ImageData(buffer, width, height) new ImageData(buffer, width, height, {colorType='rgba', colorSpace='srgb'})